Cindy-xdZhang/PyflowVis/readme.md

 - **Flowline/Pathline**: Integrates and visualizes flowlines (streamlines at a fixed time) and pathlines (trajectories over time) from user-defined seeds.
 - **Coreline**: coreline (of 2D unsteady field) extraction based on q-crterion/jacobian/velocity critical points.
 - **Scalar Field**: Supports visualization of scalar fields (e.g., magnitude, vorticity) as color maps or overlays.
+- **FTLE**: Computes 2D FTLE using a CUDA kernel.
+To use this feature, ensure you have a working PyCUDA environment.
+You can first run [`TestPyCUDA.py`](misc/TestPyCUDA.py) to verify your setup.

 ### 3D Vector Field Visualization
 - **Basic:** 3 D vector glyphs, 3D pathlines,streamlines,coreline using vtkVortexCore lower Order(v||a).